1cbyc/reluray/README.md

 20. Looking to create a small landing page in `templates` to allow file upload and then, will be set to run `python3 app.py` and hold my fucking peace!

-_i have a small beef with my wife, i guess i am making dinner myself tonight
+_i have a small beef with my wife, i guess i am making dinner myself tonight.
+She asked that  i would get back to this in a bit._